Arshitha/Homework2-FriendlyChat-EC601/README.md

 - Image Upload and cloud storage
 - Notifications

+## Demo
+The can be viewed here https://sample-friendly-chat-app.firebaseapp.com

 ## License

 Since the firebase's repository for FriendlyChat was used, the same license has been adopted.